project-ida/notes/Strong-field quantum phonodynamics.md

 $$
 This condition is well satisfied.

-If we were to magnetic quanta with energy $4 \ \rm neV$ which have frequency $f \approx 1 \ \rm MHz$ and wavelength $\lambda \approx 300 \ \rm  m$  (which would define a coherence domain for the Dicke model) then we could in principle reach the strong field regime using magnetic coupling.
-It would be a LOT of iron of course and the solid would be very large too.
+If we were to use quanta with energy $4 \ \rm neV$ which correspond to a frequency $f \approx 1 \ \rm MHz$ and wavelength $\lambda \approx 300 \ \rm  m$  (which would define a coherence domain for the Dicke model) then we could in principle reach the strong field regime using magnetic coupling.
+It would be a LOT of iron of course and the solenoid would be very large too.